braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tvos/initial_sdk_setup.md

 This method is called with the following parameters:

-- `YOUR-API-KEY` – Your application's API Key from the Braze Dashboard
+- `YOUR-API-KEY` – Your application's API Key from the Braze dashboard
 - `application` – The current app
 - `launchOptions` – The options `NSDictionary` that you get from `application:didFinishLaunchingWithOptions:`
 - `appboyOptions` – An optional `NSDictionary` with startup configuration values for Braze